the-events-calendar/the-events-calendar/readme.txt

 = [5.1.7] TBD =

-* Tweak - Add missing CSS classes to the Event Categories label on the single event page
+* Tweak - Add missing CSS classes to the Event Categories label on the single event page.
+[TEC-3478]

 = [5.1.6] 2020-08-24 =